 (c) When We Work on Business Transactions – If we become involved with a merger, reorganization, corporate transaction or another situation involving the transfer of some or all of our business assets, we may share your information with business entities or people involved in the negotiation or transfer.

 (d) When Sharing Helps Us Protect Safety and Lawful Interests – We may disclose your information if we believe that the disclosure is required by law, if we believe that the disclosure is necessary to enforce our agreements or policies, if we believe it will assist in the investigation of suspected or actual illegal activity, or if we believe that the disclosure will help us protect the rights, property, or safety of Starbucks, our customers or our partners.

-Please note that there may be certain situations where you will be asked or have the option to share personal information directly with providers connected to Starbucks partner or Non-Partner services, where Starbucks does not control how your data is processed.
+Please note that there may be certain situations where you will be asked or have the option to disclose your information directly with providers connected to Starbucks Partner or Non-Partner services, where Starbucks does not control how your data is processed.
 In those situations, please ensure you read and understand the privacy policies and practices of such providers.

 8. How We Protect Your Information

 Starbucks uses reasonable technical, physical, and administrative security measures to reduce the risk of loss, misuse, unauthorized access, disclosure or modification of your information.
 However, no security system is perfect, and due to the inherent nature of the internet, we cannot guarantee that data, including your information, is absolutely safe from intrusion or other unauthorized access by others.
 We ask that you be responsible in protecting your password(s) and maintaining the security of your devices.